ClintFrancis/clintfrancis.github.io/_posts/2018-05-31-introduction-to-ai.md

 * Alerting commuters where they’re most likely to find a seat, depending on the location and direction of their specific journey.

 #### Field Services
-* Combining AI and IoT (Internet of Things) to predict service and maintenance needs based on historical data, enabling service to be provided before the machine fails.
+* Combining AI and IoT (Internet of Things) to predict service and maintenance needs based on historical data, this way service can be provided before the machine fails.
 * Dynamic scheduling and prioritising for field workers based on their location, time, and other parameters.
 * Virtual assistants for hands free operation.

+## Summary

+If you're interested in how AI is likely to impact your industry, it will be critical to keep an eye on currently emerging trends.
+Advances in AI have been moving at a rapid pace, and its only over the last few years that companies outside of the tech sphere have started to invest in earnest.
+Whether you're starting out in this space, or already on your way, there's a world of new opportunities for both businesses and individuals alike - the exciting part is seeing what happens next.